The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

-If you’re not already familiar with this charming lakeside town in Slovenia, one look at this church on the tiny island and you’ve probably seen it a hundred times.
+If you’re not already familiar with this charming lakeside town in Slovenia, one look at this church on the tiny island may remind you that you’ve seen it a hundred times.
 Iconic Lake Bled is one of the prettiest towns in all of Europe — yes, I said it!
 Lake Bled and Lake Bohinj, its sister lake nearby, are two of our favorite day trips from Ljubljana, less than an hour away from the country’s capital city.
 Scenic Vintgar Gorge is also nearby where you can hike along suspended wooden walkways through the dreamy landscape.
 These idyllic destinations are full of fairytale charm, alpine architecture, and delicious Slovenian food, but perhaps the most yummy of all is the Creme Cake that Bled is known for.
 Not only is the rich-looking dessert actually very light, but it makes one of the most photogenic sweets we’ve ever seen.
 You have to try it!

 >> Where We Stayed in southern Slovenia — Resort Big Berry.
 Looking to immerse yourself in Slovenia’s natural world?
 How about overnighting it in uber-comfy riverside mod pods?
 This is the perfect place to go glamping in Slovenia!
 With modern mobile houses (pods) with enough room for the entire family, and a beautiful scenic location along the Kolpa River.
 Check rates and availability.